 It’s frustrating when you attempt to log to your WordPress website, only to discover that you’ve forgotten your password.

-As you likely know, WordPress features a login-protected dashboard.
+As you likely know, WordPress features a login-protected In WordPress, the Dashboard is a central hub for managing a website's content and settings.
+It is the first sc...
+More.
 In order to make changes to your website, you have to log in by entering the username and password associated with your admin account.

 Fortunately, there are a few ways to regain access to your WordPress site.
 We’ll cover four of them in this article.
 Let’s dive in!

 First, make sure the username you are entering on the login page to the dashboard is correct.
 You may assume that you are entering the wrong password when you are actually entering the wrong username.

 The default username for the initial admin account is “admin.”
 You can create additional admin accounts for your website with different, custom usernames—and some web hosts will have you set a custom username from the start for security reasons.
 However, by default, your initial admin account will have the “admin” username, so it’s worth attempting to log in with that account.

 You can also enter your email address instead of your username in the top field.
 Your admin account has three pieces of information tied to it: a username, password and email address.
 Even if you don’t recall the username for it, you may recall the email address.
 For login purposes, these can be used interchangeably.